Spreading Clean Beauty

 New Call-to-action

-The growing demand for ingredient transparency
+The growing demand for ingredient transparency and how brands can align with it

-Every one of Provital’s Eco range products is COSMOS organic certified.
+As such, each of Provital’s Eco range products is COSMOS organic certified.
 This means that from sourcing, manufacture, through to marketing, every Eco line active and extract meets the program’s exacting requirements.
-With this certification, our clients – and in turn consumers – can be confident that the ingredients in their cosmetics and skin care are safe, clean, and green.
-Considering the current drive towards greater ingredient transparency, brands can take a decisive step in the right direction by choosing COSMOS-certified ingredients.

 New Call-to-action